DeathCamel58/denon-reverse-engineering/Writerside/topics/How-to-modify-and-flash-firmware.md

 way:
 `wget2 --report-speed bytes --progress bar -m -D enginedj.com,enginedj.inmusiccdn.com,cdn.inmusicbrands.com https://enginedj.com/`

-TODO: Fix this.
-Something about the Next.js site not having the links displayed until you click `Engine OS` results in the links not being found.
+[//]: # (TODO: Fix this.
+Something about the Next.js site not having the links displayed until you click `Engine OS` results in the links not being found.)

 ## Modifying firmware

 Ref: [`mpcimg`](https://github.com/TheKikGen/MPC-LiveXplore/blob/master/imgmaker/mpcimg) - Can extract the firmware and recompress it

-NOTE: I'm currently working on my own firmware modification utility that will allow easy plugin support for automated modifications across many of the firmware images
+> I'm currently working on my own firmware modification utility that will allow easy plugin support for automated
+> modifications across many of the firmware images
+> {style="note"}

 ### Updating firmware